BrookeScoglio/DataProcessing-Storage/README.md

-# Data Processing and Storage Database for ESEP EC Assignment
+# Data Processing and Storage Database for ESEP Extra Credit Assignment

 # In-Memory Key-Value Database with Transaction Support

 This repository contains an implementation of an in-memory key-value database with transaction support.
 Below are the instructions for running the code and suggestions for improving it for official use.